UK-83/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Value: School
-Add /action to the PATH. /action should be the last directory the shell looks into when looking for a program Create a script that counts the number of directories in the PATH Write a script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line...
+Add /action to the PATH. /action should be the last directory the shell looks into when looking for a program Create a script that counts the number of directories in the PATH Write a script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line
+Write a script that prints the result of POWER divided by DIVIDE, followed by a new line.

+POWER and DIVIDE are environment variables...